 A lot of productivity ‘experts’ suggest that you should start the day with the hardest thing.
-Once you’ve completed the hardest thing, everything else will be easy they say.
+They claim that you have the most willpower first thing in the day.

 But is this advice actually true?

-As I start ticking off these items, I feel a sense of accomplishment that spurs me on to get more done.
+As I start checking off these items, I feel a sense of accomplishment that spurs me on to get more done.

 But should everyone follow this approach?